List of Sesame Street recurring segments: Number of the Day

 The "Number of the Day" segment is hosted by Count von Count.
 The numbers range from zero to twenty.
-Initially, the segment was presented with the Count playing his pipe organ; and when he reached the number of the day, balloons, confetti and the number appeared.
-If the number of the day was zero, the organ disappeared in a puff of smoke.
+Initially in season 33 (2002), the segment was presented with the Count playing his pipe organ; and when he reached the number of the day, balloons, confetti and the number appeared.
+If the number of the day was zero, the organ vanished in a puff of smoke.
 In seasons 36 (2005) and 37 (2006), the number of the day was revealed at a restaurant, with the Count and his girlfriend Countess Dahling von Dahling present.
 The Count sang a song, asking whether the number of the day was one, two, etc. When he reached the number of the day, the Countess shouted, "STOP!"
-The segments with the Countess were mainly used for numbers 11-20.
-Also in seasons 36 and 37, the number of the day was found by using a jack-in-the-box (which was similar to the Numerosity segments used in the show's early seasons), which was mainly used for numbers 1-10, some in season 37 involved the Count interacting with kids, and starting in season 40 Murray Monster hosts both the Letter and the Number of the Day segments.
-A brief clip of this was seen in Sesame Streets 2002-2006 opening sequence.
+The segments with the Countess were mainly used for numbers eleven through twenty.
+Also in seasons 36 and 37, the number of the day was found by using a jack-in-the-box (which was similar to the Numerosity segments used in the show's early seasons), which was mainly used for numbers one through ten, and some in season 37 involved the Count interacting with children.
+From season 40 to 45 (2009–2015), Murray Monster hosts both the Letter and Number of the day segments.
+A brief clip of the 2002 version of this segment was seen in Sesame Streets 2002-2006 opening sequence.

 Starting with season 45, Count von Count took the lead of a new song (along with Big Bird, Abby Cadabby, Elmo, Grover, Bert, Ernie, Cookie Monster, Rosita and Murray Monster), encouraging viewers as they introduced the number of the day.
-A similar version debuted in season 47, lead by Cookie Monster.
+A similar version debuted in season 47, led by Cookie Monster.

-A new song debuted in season 50, lead by Elmo and Abby Cadabby as astronauts in outer space counting Martians.
+A new song debuted in season 50, led by Elmo and Abby Cadabby as astronauts in outer space counting Martians.